aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-2.md

 *Why does Friar Lawerence question Romeo's request*

-Remeber, he has been out of the loop.
+Remember, he has been out of the loop.
 So he thinks that Romeo's past lover and him are still together.
-Also Romeo has been very upset about this her too.
+Also, Romeo has been very upset about this her too.

-*What is Friar Lawerence's reason for agreeing ot marry Romeo and Juliet?*
+*What is Friar Lawerence's reason for agreeing to marry Romeo and Juliet?*

 Friar Lawrence is a man of peace.
 What would he disagree with between the two families.
 How might this union help the family's and their relationship.